forksnd/anbernic-h700-fw-comparing/README.md

 - Built-in scraper
 - Full PortMaster support (both 64 and 32 bit)
 - In-game translation
-- More frequent stable updates
+- More frequent stable updates via OTA
-- Daily nightly updates
+- Daily nightly updates via OTAc
+- Has ability to do dirty update
 - Theme support
 - Samba support for file sharing
 - Support 2nd card setup
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
 - Has VPN
-- Has cloud drive sync
+- Has cloud drive syn
-- Has OTA updates
-- Has ability to do dirty update
 - Has a lot of customization options
 - Multilingual
 ### Cons: